 Why is Pack for a Purpose important?

 Pack for a Purpose helps to connect visitors with the local communities in the areas they are travelling.
-The charity initiatives provides a comprehensive, up-to-date guide of items which are most needed in the specific areas you are visiting.
+The charity initiatives provide a comprehensive, up-to-date guide of items which are most needed in the specific areas you are visiting.
 For example, a remote school in the Masai Mara may be needing books for their pupils, and you simply pack these in your safari bag and bring with you.
-You may choose to have the items delivered to the communities on your behalf; or you can arrange to bring them yourself – a heartwarming experience we always recommend!
+You may choose to have the items delivered to the communities on your behalf; or you can arrange to bring them yourself - a heartwarming experience we always recommend!

 Why is Rhino Tracking important?

-Rhino tracking is a crucial activity in global rhino conservation programmes.
+Rhino tracking is a crucial activity in global rhino conservation programs.
 The specialist team who will guide your rhino tracking experience are highly trained.
-Alongside them, you will file daily reports on each rhino sighting; including details such as location, appearance, behaviour and interactions with other animals.
+Alongside them, you will file daily reports on each rhino sighting; including details such as location, appearance, behavior and interactions with other animals.
 The sightings arising from Rhino Tracking field trips enable the conservation team to keep the rhino safe from poachers, rhino fights and predators.